MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/making-webhook-calls-from-cloudscript.md

 # Making Webhook calls from CloudScript

-One of the less well-known features of PlayFab’s **CloudScript** is the fact that you can make Webhook calls from it to any web **API** endpoint, using standard Representational State Transfer (REST) calls.
+One of the less well-known features of PlayFab’s **CloudScript** is that you can make Webhook calls from it to any web **API** endpoint, using standard Representational State Transfer (REST) calls.

 This allows titles to make calls to basic informational services, but it *also* enables more complex scenarios (such as using **OAuth**), to secure a communication to an endpoint you own.